Implantable Bone Conduction and Bone-Anchored Hearing Aids

 A bone-conduction (bone-anchored) hearing aid is considered investigational for all other indications when the medical and audiologic criteria in this policy are not met; whether the device is attached to an implanted abutement or worn externally with a headband or softband.

-In patients being considered for implantable bone-conduction (bone-anchored) hearing aid(s), skull bone quality and thickness should be assessed for adequacy to ensure implant stability.
+In patients being considered for implantable bone-conduction (bone-anchored) hearing aid(s), skull bone quality and thickness should be assessed for adequacy to ensure stability of the implant.
 Additionally, patients (or caregivers) must be able to perform proper hygiene to prevent infection and ensure the stability of the implants and percutaneous abutments.
 Surgical implantation of the BAHA® device is not FDA approved for children younger than 5 years of age.

 Unique clinical circumstances may justify individual consideration for use of the bone-conduction (bone-anchored) sound processor with headband or softband before 5 years of age, based on a review of applicable medical records to verify the medical necessity criteria listed in this policy are met.
 (See Benefit Application).

 Note: The Audiant bone conductor is a type of electromagnetic bone conduction hearing device.
 This product is no longer actively marketed.
-However, patients with existing Audian devices may require replacement, removal, or repair.
+However, patients with existing Audiant devices may require replacement, removal, or repair.

 Note: Cochlear implants, used for the treatment of severe to profound deafness are addressed in a separate medical policy.
 (See Related Policies)

 Conventional external hearing aids can be generally subdivided into air-conduction hearing aids and bone-conduction hearing aids.
 Air-conduction hearing aids require the use of ear molds, which may be problematic in patients with chronic middle ear and ear canal infections, atresia of the external canal, or an ear canal that cannot accommodate an ear mold.
 Bone-conduction hearing aids function by transmitting sound waves through the bone to the ossicles of the middle ear.
-Implantable, bone-anchored hearing aids (BAHA) and a partially implantable system have been investigated as alternatives to conventional bone-conduction hearing aids.
+Implantable, bone-anchored hearing aids (BAHA) and a partially implantable system have been investigated as alternatives to conventional bone-conduction hearing aids for patients with conductive or mixed hearing loss or in patients with unilateral single-sided sensorineural hearing loss.

 Hearing loss is described as conductive, sensorineural, or mixed, and can be unilateral or bilateral.
 Normal hearing is the detection of sound at or below 20 dB (decibel).
-The American Speech Language Hearing Association (ASLHA) has defined the degree of hearing loss based on pure-tone average (PTA) detection thresholds as mild (20 to 40 dB), moderate (40 to 60 dB), severe (60 to 80 dB), and profound (greater or equal to 80 dB).
+The American Speech Language Hearing Association (ASLHA) has defined the degree of hearing loss based on pure-tone average (PTA) detection thresholds as mild (20 to 40 dB), moderate (40 to 60 dB), severe (60 to 80 dB), and profound (equal to or greater than 80 dB).
+PTA is calculated by averaging the hearing sensitivities (ie, the minimum volume that the patient hears) at multiple frequencies (perceived as pitch), typically within the range of 0.25-8 kHz.

 Sound amplification through the use of an air-conduction (AC) hearing aid can provide benefit to patients with sensorineural or mixed hearing loss.
 Contralateral routing of signal (CROS) is a system in which a microphone on the affected side transmits a signal to an air-conduction hearing aid on the normal or less affected side.